 In summer it would DEFINITELY be topped with mango slices which are a dessert on their own in Perú.
 During winter or off mango season it would be canned peaches in slices as well.
-Of course the fruit that it goes with is completely up to you and you can vary it according to what’s available at the market / supermarket, but I recommend that it has a bit of acidity as a counterpart to the sweetness of the tres leches.
+Of course, the fruit that it goes with is completely up to you and you can vary it according to what’s available at the market/supermarket.
+Still, I recommend that it has a bit of acidity as a counterpart to the sweetness of the tres leches.

-Some people like tres leches with meringue, not me haha.
+Some people like tres leches with meringue, but not me haha.
 I prefer it with cream because the meringue is even sweeter than the tres leches so it ends up like a punch of sugar.
-With the cream you can regulate the sugar adding only a bit or even none at all and it compensates the sweetness.
-You cannot do that with a meringue because the amount of sugar needs to be double the weight of the egg whites in order for it to be perfectly fully.
+With the cream, you can regulate the sugar by adding only a bit or none at all, which compensates for the sweetness.
+You cannot do that with a meringue because the amount of sugar needs to be double the weight of the egg whites in order for it to be perfectly full.

-Another thing I want to specify is that you cannot make layered cake out of this tras leches which you can sometimes find filled with dulce de leche.
+Another thing I want to specify is that you cannot make a layered cake out of this tres leches which you can sometimes find filled with dulce de leche.
 This is because it’s simply way too moist and it would be like trying to make a cake out of mud haha.
-Also I don’t like it in this version because it’s sweet enought WITHOUT the dulce de leche, but I get that people with extremely sharp sweet tooth love it 🙂 <3.
+Also, I don’t like it in this version because it’s sweet enough WITHOUT the dulce de leche, but I get that people with extremely sharp sweet tooth’s love it 🙂 <3.

-This dessert is nicer the colder it’s served and in my opinion it’s best to leave it overnight in the fridge to give the flavours a chance to come together.
-So it’s perfect if you have a lunch because you can make it the day before and just whip cream and serve when the time comes :).
+This dessert is nicer the colder it’s served and in my opinion, it’s best to leave it overnight in the fridge to give the flavours a chance to come together.
+So it’s perfect if you have lunch because you can make it the day before and just whip cream and serve it when the time comes :).